-NETRF promotes collaboration and resource sharing among funded researchers and the community, both crucial in advancing science.
+NETRF promotes collaboration and resource sharing among funded researchers and the community, both crucial to expedite the advancement of NET science.

 Unique research resources created by NETRF funds must be readily available to qualified individuals, after publication.
 NETRF has partnered with several like-minded organizations that promote resource sharing.